rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

     unzip picrust_data.zip
     rm picrust_data.zip

+Note: If you are using your own OTU table it needs to be in BIOM JSON format (not BIOM HDF5 format).
+You can do that by:

+    biom convert -i otus.biom -o otus_json.biom --to-json --table-type "OTU table"

 ## Running PICRUSt
 In your working directory you should have an OTU table called "otus.biom" and a mapping file "map.tsv".
 The OTU table has been produced within QIIME using the greengenes reference database.
 The mapping file is just a tab-delimited text file that has sample ids in the first column and a couple of additional columns with metadata for each sample.